joseph-ortiz/Using-React-to-Create-User-Interfaces/README.md

 React.render(<Jumbotron mainText="Hello, world!" subText="this is the subtext"/>, document.getElementById('main'));
 ```

+The last line in the code sample uses the function React.render() that takes two paramters.
+The first paramter takes in a single node to render.
+In this example, I pass in the Jumbotron Component I created.
+The second paramter takes in the element in the DOM we will render the app.
+Here I use plain old javascript to selet the element with id of 'main'.

 A React.js component from the surface appears to be a javascript class that extends a React Component.
 This class object has a minimum of the the render() method.
 You can even throw ajax in the component.
 Components are self describing.
 I love how you can navigate through the various components and know where you are in the code.
 If I’m trying to create a Jumobtron component from bootstrap, I go to the Jumbotron component.
 For me, components made it easier for me to conceptualize and build.